 We can help you with

 The safety of children and vulnerable people does not exist in a vacuum and often raises privacy, governance, compliance and workplace relations issues.
-We work closely with the not-for-profit, workplace and education teams to ensure we provide you with comprehensive support.
+We work closely with our not-for-profit, workplace and education teams to ensure we provide you with comprehensive support.